 Holiday Care Without the Big Bill

-If you do need to use kennels, book well in advance to secure the best rates, and look for kennels slightly outside major cities where prices tend to be lower.
-Some kennels offer discounts for extended stays or multiple pets.
+If you do need kennels, book early and look outside major cities where prices are lower.
+Some places offer discounts for longer stays or multiple pets.

 Second-Hand and Free Pet Supplies